AhmedEndrisH/Titanic-Hfz/README.md

 # Titanic-Hfz

-This repository is a machine learning project aimed at predicting passenger survival on the Titanic using various algorithms.
+This repository is a machine learning project aimed at predicting passenger survival on the Titanic.

 ## 📌 Project Overview

 The project utilizes the Titanic dataset to explore and implement different machine learning models for classification tasks.
-It includes:
+The process includes:

 - Data cleaning
 - Exploratory data analysis
 - Feature selection
 - Model training and evaluation

-## 📁 File Structure
+## 📁 The Code File

-- `Titanic-Survival.ipynb`: A Jupyter Notebook that includes the full machine learning pipeline.
+- `Titanic-Survival.ipynb`:

 ## 🧰 Prerequisites